Der-Penz/Scored/train.md

 By default the ml backend expects a model in the `models/` which it will use to make predictions.
 Which model it will use can be configured in the Projects Labeling interface.
 Change the `model_path` value to any model relative to the `models/` folder.

+> If the ML Backend container crashes with this error message:
+> ```
+> exec /app/start.sh : No such file or directory
+> exited with code 1
+> ```
+> Adjust your git config `git config --global core.autocrlf false` and clone the repo again.
+> See more about this error [here](https://github.com/HumanSignal/label-studio-ml-backend?tab=readme-ov-file#troubleshooting-docker-build-on-windows)

 ## Creating a Dataset